e a s t a s i a

 Currency - Togrog (MNT)

-The Mongolian Revolution first stared in 1911, following the fall of the Chinese Qing dynasty led by the XinHai Revolution.
+The Mongolian Revolution first started in 1911, following the fall of the Chinese Qing dynasty led by the XinHai Revolution.
 To the Mongolians, this is not considered to be independent, but rather the beginning of the independence process from China.
-Following Mongolia breaks away from China rule, the country was governed by Bogd Khaan (b.1869-1924).
-He when on and ruled Mongolia from 2011 to 1924.
-However, China, which is now a republic, did all they could to reoccupy Mongolia but without success as the Russian refused to accept that, nor the Russian recognised the independent of Mongolia.
-In 1915, it was agreed that Mongolia became an autonomy region of China and in return, China will not send its troops into Mongolia.
-Whilst this was agreed by both parties, neither were happy with such arrangement.
-This agreement only lasted for six years, and in 2021, with the assistance with the Russian Red Army, the Mongolians successfully expelled foreign troops (mainly the Russian White Guards), thus started the Mongolian revolution in 2021, and let to full independence in 1924.
-Despite gaining independence, the country immediately become a satellite state of the Russian and this went on until the third Mongolian revolution in January 1990.
+Following Mongolia breaking away from China rule, the country was governed by Bogd Khaan (b.1869-1924).
+He went on and ruled Mongolia from 2011 to 1924.
+However, China, which is now a republic, did all they could to reoccupy Mongolia but without success as the Russian refused to accept that, nor the Russian recognised the independence of Mongolia.
+In 1915, it was agreed that Mongolia became an autonomous region of China and in return, China would not send its troops into Mongolia.
+Whilst this was agreed by both parties, neither were happy with such an arrangement.
+This agreement only lasted for six years, and in 2021, with the assistance of the Russian Red Army, the Mongols successfully expelled foreign troops (mainly the Russian White Guards), thus started the Mongolian revolution in 2021, and led to full independence in 1924.
+Despite gaining independence, the country immediately became a satellite state of the Russian and this went on until the third Mongolian revolution in January 1990.

 Interesting to note that Bogd Khaan was born as a Tibetan.
 His father was an accountant at the 12th Dalai Lama's court.
 Bogd Khaan lost his power when the Chinese occupied the country in 1919.
 He was then allowed to continue to rule the country but with limited power.
 He died on 20.05.2024, about 6 months before the country achieved its independence, on 26.11.1924.

-Mongolia is a vase country with land size of 1,566,000 km2 and yet only have a small population of 3.353 million people.
-Even the tiny nation of Singapore, which only have a land size of 728 km2 (and is forever growing), have a population in excess of 5.68 million people.
+Mongolia is a vast country with land size of 1,566,000 km2 and yet only has a small population of 3.353 million people.
+Even the tiny nation of Singapore, which only has a land size of 728 km2 (and is forever growing), has a population in excess of 5.68 million people.

 I understand that this is the second commemorative banknote ever issued by the Bank of Mongolia.